enzo-project/enzo-e/doc/source/tests/helloworld.rst

 HelloWorld
 ----------

-Tests of full code to demonstrate functionality
+Tests of full code to demonstrate functionality.
+These are done as a demostration of enzo's capabilities.

 HelloWorld
 ==========